edson-acordi/4bit-microcomputer/README.md

 ```

 **OUTA - Send to OUTA output port**
-Description: Sends the operand/Register/RAM value to the OUTA output port.
+Description: Sends the operand/Register or RAM value to the OUTA output port.
 Operations:
 OUTA <─ Operand
 OUTA <─ ACC